Creating and Running a Laravel Project in ServBay

 /Applications/ServBay/www/servbay-laravel-app/public

-Save your website configuration.
+Save your site configuration.
 ServBay will automatically update the web server settings (Caddy by default).
 If prompted, restart the web server as instructed.

-At this point, your Laravel project should be accessible via your configured domain.
+Your Laravel project should now be accessible via your configured domain.

 Open Your Browser